 Gummies can be a delicious way to take your probiotics.
 Future Kind is vegan and only requires two naturally-flavored strawberry gummies per serving.
 Plus, the lower price tag is pretty enticing.

 Benefits of Probiotics

 Inflammation, the body’s response to stress, can be chronic and lead to a huge variety of disorders that include heart disease, cancer, diabetes, and Alzheimer’s — the WHO ranks chronic inflammatory diseases as the most significant cause of death in the world.
 Probiotics have been seen in some trials to reduce clinical symptoms and blood markers of inflammation.
 (2)(3)

-Stress can cause indigestion, and it’s possible that the link goes the other way as well — there’s some evidence that an unhealthy population of gut bacteria increases the risk of experiencing stress and anxiety.(4)(5)(6)
+Stress can cause indigestion, and it’s possible that the link goes the other way as well — there’s some evidence that an unhealthy population of gut bacteria increases the risk of experiencing stress and anxiety.
+As probiotics can help decrease unhealthy gut bacteria, they may also be able to improve mental health across the board.
+(4)(5)(6)

 Improved Vaginal pH

 Of particular interest to some female consumers is the evidence that certain strains, such as Lactobacillus acidophilus and Lactobacillus rhamnosus, have potential for treating bacterial vaginosis and lowering the risk of urinary tract infections.
 (10)(11)

 Some studies have found that supplementing certain Lactobacilius and Bifidobacterium strains may treat acne better than placebos.
 (12)(13) Inflammation in the gut can lead to a wide range of health issues, including skin problems.
 A Russian study even found that 54 percent of people experiencing acne had gut flora disruption.
 (14)